alecchendev/alecchendev.github.io/main/consumption.md

 Books
 - Sapiens
 - Meditations
+- The History of Love

 Tv Shows
-- Normal People
+- How I Met Your Mother

 Movies
-- Sound of Metal
+- Rashomon
+- Bo Burnham's Inside

 ### Past